Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Result averaging

 Eurocode 3 specifies that a load carrying weld must not be shorter than the maximum of 30 mm or 6 times the throat thickness, a.
 It also limits how long a weld can be to consider a uniform stress distribution.
-Since FE is used that will account for a non-uniform stress distribution several averaging methods can be used to evaluate the utilization factor in order to be conservative especially regarding long welds.
+Since FEM is used that will account for a non-uniform stress distribution several averaging methods can be used to evaluate the utilization factor in order to be conservative especially regarding long welds.

 Floating average sums the section forces along the section edges based on a centered selection around each node with the length of 6·a, where a = min throat thickness.
 For a short single weld (length ~ 6·a) this method will give a constant result over the weld.
 For a longer weld the method will typically “highlight” the ends of the weld or inner points depending on how the load is applied.
 At a free end the effective average length will be 3·a since a centered selection is used.
-The floating length factor can be modified for each weld code in the Weld Code Editor or in the preference file.
+The Floating factor can be modified for each weld code in the Weld Code Editor or in the preference file.
 The default value for Floating factor is displayed in the result details and can easily be edited for the selected result.

 Segment average splits the edge chain in virtual segments of the length “Segment length” and displays a constant value based on the summed forces from each segment.
 The “Segment length” can easily be edited and is automatically adjusted to fit the length of the weld.
 The initial length is based on the default “Floating factor”.
 There is an option “Condensed Segment CSV” in the Weld Strength Settings to only list one node result per segment in the result csv file.
 (Or use “condensedSegmentCSV = True” in the preference file).

 Section (Linear) average displays a linear varying result value for each section edge based on a linearization of the total section forces.
-This method will correctly capture bending stress distribution in the “stiff” direction.
+This method will correctly capture bending stress distribution in the “stiff” (in-plane) direction.

 Section (Constant) average displays a constant result value for each section edge based on the total section forces.
 This can be very un-conservative for long welds as well as over conservative for short (length < 6·a) edge segments in a long continuous weld.